Double fast algorithm for solving time-space fractional diffusion problems with spectral fractional Laplacian: Introduction

+The main contributions of this paper include the following: (1) efficient finite element or compact difference semi-discretization using matrix transfer technique for time-space fractional diffusion problem is established; (2) stability and error bounds of full discrete scheme based on fast time-stepping L1 method on graded time meshes are discussed; (3) fast and accurate solver for system of equations is designed by discrete sine transform at per time level; (4) commendably concise and implementation-friendly double fast algorithm is proposed.

 The remainder of this paper is organized as follows.
-In Section 2, linear FEM and fourth-order CDM combined with matrix transfer technique for SFL are proposed, and spatial semi-discrete scheme is derived.
-In Section 3, a fast time stepping $L1$ method is introduced.
-In addition, full discrete scheme based on two types of spatial numerical methods is developed, and the corresponding convergence analyses are discussed.
-Some numerical experiments are performed in Section 4.
-A summary is made in Section 5.
+In Section 2, matrix transfer technique is introduced, and spatial semi-discrete scheme of time-space fractional diffusion problem is derived.
+In Section 3, full discrete scheme based on a fast time-stepping L1 scheme is developed, and the corresponding stability and error analyses are addressed.
+Section 4 performs some numerical experiments.
+A brief summary is made in Section 5.